chetanchandel31/component-lib/README.md

 npm i haki-ui
 ```

 Step-2: wrap the root of your app with `<HakiProvider></HakiProvider>`.
-This will apply some global styles and ensure that all the theme related styles work properly.
+This will apply some global styles and ensure that all haki components have access to theme. **Skipping this step will cause errors**.

 ```jsx
 // index.js